 Where do they live?
 What languages do they speak?
 What pain points are they experiencing?

 Learning more about your target audience will help you create relevant, high-quality business writing.
+You can hire Freelance Developmental Editors to produce high quality content or to edit your own articles.
 Otherwise, your content will fail to appeal to your readers.

 Research demographics such as age, gender, location, marital status, and household income.
 You can also use keyword research tools.
 Determine what keywords your readers search while online.